|Year:||26th year at Centre, 17th as head coach (100-60)|

 Andy Frye has been at the helm of Centre football since 1998.
 In that time the Colonels have become one of the most respected football programs in all of Division III.

-Colonels have established a program rich in tradition and success.
+Under Frye, the Colonels have established a program rich in

-Since Coach Frye has been the Head Coach the Colonels have had over 10 SCAC players of the year and numerous All-SCAC performers over the years.
-Coach Frye takes as much pride in developing the morale of his team as he does the physical.
+Since Frye has been the head coach the Colonels have had more than 10 conference players of the year and numerous all-conference performers.
+Frye takes as much pride in developing the morale of his team as he does the physical.
 Frye says, “When all things are equal, the team with the best morale will most times win the battle.”
 That is often seen in the performance on the field for the Colonels.
-Hard nosed and aggressive defense, fun and exciting offense, and attacking, opportunistic special teams have been the trademark of Coach Frye’s tenure at Centre.
+Hard-nosed and aggressive defense, fun and exciting offense, and attacking, opportunistic special teams have been the trademark of Frye’s tenure at Centre.

-Coach Frye served as the Associate Head Coach and Defensive Coordinator at Centre prior to being named Head Coach in 1998.
-Frye’s overall record is an outstanding 93-57 and is 15-6 over the past two years.
-In 2003 the Colonels won the 15th conference championship in school history.
-In 2011 Centre advanced to the NCAA Division III playoffs for the first time in 90 years, defeating Hampden-Sydney in the first round.
+Frye served as the associate head coach and defensive coordinator at Centre prior to being named head coach in 1998.
+His overall record is an outstanding 100-60, and he is 22-9 over the past three years.
+In 2003, the Colonels won the 15th conference championship in school history.
+In 2011 Centre advanced to the NCAA Division III playoffs for the first time, defeating Hampden-Sydney in the first round.

 Frye’s goal is to continue building Centre football to

 national prominence.
 Frye states, “I want our program to

 reflect those values and virtues necessary in sustaining a

 Married for more than 30 years, Frye and his wife Cindy live in Danville and have two children.
 Frye's daughter Courtney, who is a member of the Centre class of '08, is married to Matt Murray, and has a son, Lincoln.
 Frye's son Nathan played football at Centre and graduated in the class of ‘11.